cpouchon/ORTHOSKIM/README.md

  ORTHOSKIM is a command-line program, that needs to be run from a terminal/console, by calling different tasks, called 'modes', along with an other parameter corresponding to specific 'targets' (see Figure 1).
 ORTHOSKIM can be parameterized in order to:
  1. produce the sequence references databases (purple arrrows in Figure 1)
  2. perform the contigs assemblies and cleaning from whole sequencing reads (green arrows)
- 3. capture the targeted sequences from the closed reference (step 3, blue arrows)
+ 3. capture the targeted sequences from the closest reference (step 3, blue arrows)
- 4. get multiple alignment of these sequences across taxa suitable for phylogenetic inferences (orange arrows).
+ 4. get multiple alignment of these sequences between libraries, suitable for phylogenetic inferences (orange arrows).

 <b>ORTHOSKIM flowchart</b>
 ![Fig.1.
 ORTHOSKIM worflow](orthoskim_workflow.png)
 >**Fig. 1.
 ORTHOSKIM workflow**.
 Yellow boxes represents data that needs to be provided by users.
 To capture any of the chloroplast, ribosomal or mitochondrial sequences, users have to provide each of the three/two annotation genome files if plant/non-plant models are analyzed (see Pipeline description section).

 **Applications:** ORTHOSKIM can be run on genomes skimming libraries to capture chloroplast (cpDNA) and mitochondrial (mtDNA) genes as ribosomal (rDNA) clusters (RNA genes and intergenic spacers sequences).
-This pipeline can also be run to capture nuclear and single copy orthologs markers ([BUSCO](https://busco.ezlab.org)), in genome skimming libraries if the sequencing depth is large enough or in transcriptomic or target sequences capture libraries.
+This pipeline can also be run to capture nuclear and single copy orthologs markers ([BUSCO](https://busco.ezlab.org)), in genome skimming libraries if the sequencing depth is large enough, or in transcriptomic and target sequences capture libraries.

 **Citation:**